A gradient flow approach to the Boltzmann equation: Metric gradient flow

-\begin{proof} Without restriction we can assume that $\int_s^t\sqrt{D(\mu_r)}|\dot \mu|(r)\dd r<\infty$, as otherwise there is nothing to prove.
+Let us assume that $p\geq 2+\max(\gamma,0)$ and that the collision kernel $B$ satisfies Assumption \ref{ass:kernel-bounded}.
+Then we have the following

+\begin{corollary}[Boltzmann equation as curve of maximal slope] $\sqrt{D}$ is a strong upper gradient for $\cH$ on $(\cPpE,\cW_B)$.
+Moreover, for any $\mu_0\in\cPpE$ with $\cH(\mu_0)<\infty$, the curves of maximal slope of $\cH$ w.r.t.~the strong upper gradient $\sqrt{D}$ starting from $\mu_0$ are precisely the solutions to the Boltzmann equation satisfying \eqref{eq:dissipation-integrable}. \end{corollary}

+\begin{proof} Let $(\mu_r)_r$ be an absolutely continuous curve such that $\int_s^t\sqrt{D(\mu_r)}|\dot \mu|(r)\dd r<\infty$.
 This implies that $\mu_r$ has a density $f_r$ (and hence by Lemma \ref{lem:densities} $\cU_r$ has a density $U_r$) for a.e.~$r$.
 We can also assume that one of the measures $\mu_s,\mu_t$ has finite entropy, say $\mu_s$.
-Then, the claim follows immediately from Proposition \ref{prop:chainrule} together with the estimate \eqref{eq:bound-DA}. \end{proof}
+Then, Proposition \ref{prop:chainrule} together with the estimate \eqref{eq:bound-DA} yield immediately that $\sqrt{D}$ is a strong upper gradient.
+Theorem \ref{thm:EDI} gives the identification of curves of maximal slope. \end{proof}

-We can now prove the variational characterization of the homogeneous Boltzmann equation as the gradient flow of the entropy.
-For convenience we recall the statement here.